9.6 Advanced-Topic Awareness and State Scope Limits

 |---|---|

-| Strong exfoliation | Know barrier risk and state limits |
+| Strong exfoliation / peels | Know barrier risk and state depth limits |

-| Needling or invasive procedures | Do not assume esthetician scope |
+| Microneedling / invasive procedures | Do not assume esthetician scope |

-| Light or energy devices | Verify training, label, and jurisdiction |
+| Laser, IPL, RF, LED devices | Verify training, label, and jurisdiction |

-| Post-procedure skin | Recognize fragility and referral needs |
+| Post-procedure or medical-looking skin | Recognize fragility; refer, do not treat |

-Referral and Language
+Referral and Professional Language

 Exam Decision Rule